 How this eCourse Works

-The eCourse begins on April 1.
+The eCourse begins on Monday, November 6, 2017.
 Your participation will require approximately six hours a week, at times that fit your schedule.
-There are no live sessions.
-All activities take place on the website, and you will be expected to
+All activities take place on the website, and you will be expected to:

 - Read, listen to or view online content